matiasacunha95/matiasacunha95/README.md

 - 👋 Hi, I’m @matiasacunha95
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning and working in flutter and react projects
+- 🌱 I’m currently learning and working in Flutter and NodeJs projects

 <!---
 matiasacunha95/matiasacunha95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.